søndag 31. januar 2021

 other animals can play :)

 As for the other spinoff-properties, the live action remake received an animated series spinoff.
 Released in the fall of 1997, Disney produced 52 episodes of the series.
 Being the first partnership between Disney and Kellogg's.
 It was an enjoyable spinoff which was in the style of Walt`s classic.
 A direct-to-video cheapquel was also made during the cheapquel phase (101 Dalmatians II Patch`s Adventure).
-However, now recently it`s been given another spinoff in 101 Dalmatians Street, which takes place 60 years after Walt`s classic.
-Released in 2019, it was made for Disney+, though it premeired on Disney Channel first.
+However, Dalmatians been given another spinoff in 101 Dalmatians Street, which takes place 60 years after Walt`s classic.
+Released in 2019, it was made for Disney Plus.
+Despite how it premeired on Disney Channel first.

 Epilogue